Connersville, Indiana: Early growth – pre-industrial age

 The Roots blower, a type of air turbine, was invented by the Roots brothers in Connersville in the 1850s, patented in 1859, and manufactured in Connersville for over 150 years.

 The town of Connersville became a chartered city in June 1869, and William H. Beck was chosen as its first mayor.
 The first high school opened in 1875.
-In 1882, James H. Fearis, of Connersville, started the Bell telephone exchange.
+In 1882, James H. Fearis of Connersville started the Bell telephone exchange.
 The Connersville Electric Light Company commenced operations in August 1890 as the first supplier of electric power in the city.
 Central Avenue was paved with brick in 1902, and became the first paved street in the city.

 Prior to the advent of automotive manufacturing, Connersville for decades was colloquially known as the "furniture and buggy town" because of the dominance of those two industries in the town.

 In 1898, Stant was founded in Connersville, and became the world's largest producer of piano tuning pins.

 During the school year 1906–07, Dr. W. Otto Miessner established the first public high school band in the U.S. at Connersville High School.

 Automotive and industrial age to 1960s

-In the early 20th century, the town became known as "Little Detroit" because of its importance to the automobile industry.
-Automobiles manufactured in Connersville include Auburn, Cord, Duesenberg, Ansted, Empire, Lexington, and McFarlan.
+In the early 20th century, the town became known as "Little Detroit" because of its importance to the automobile industry, with over 500,000 jeep bodies produced in the town during the Second World War.
+Automobile manufacturing in Connersville began as early as 1909 and included Auburn, Cord, Duesenberg, Ansted, Empire, Lexington, and McFarlan.
 The Willys MB Jeep body was manufactured in Connersville during the 1940s.
 Much of the western portion of town was occupied by light industry for the 150 years prior to 1990.
-Companies included Roots Blower (later Dresser Industries), Stant, McQuay Norris, Design & Manufacturing Co.
-(D&M), H.H.
-Robertson, Visteon, Philco Ford.
+Companies included Roots Blower (later Dresser Industries), Stant, McQuay-Norris, Design & Manufacturing Co.
+(D&M), H. H. Robertson, Visteon, and Philco Ford.

-The 1980s were the beginning of the end for Connersville automotive manufacturing, which had been on the wane for more than a decade.

-McQuay-Norris, manufacturer of auto parts based in St. Louis, got its start in Connersville in 1921 by acquisition of Wainwright Engineering, a privately held local company manufacturing automotive engines.
+McQuay-Norris, manufacturer of auto parts based in St. Louis, got its start in Connersville in 1921 by the acquisition of Wainwright Engineering, a privately held local company manufacturing automotive engines.
 In 1969, it was acquired by Eaton, Yale & Towne, and closed its Connersville and Indianapolis plants in 1983.

 Design & Manufacturing (D&M) company got its start when Rex Regenstrief purchased American Kitchens in 1958 and renamed the company.
-By 1972, D&M controlled 25% of the nation’s dishwasher market.
-Design & Manufacturing’s assets were sold to White Consolidated Industries in 1987 and the firm was dissolved in 1990.
+By 1972, D&M controlled 25% of the nation's dishwasher market.
+Design & Manufacturing's assets were sold to White Consolidated Industries in 1987 and the firm was dissolved in 1990.

-Architectural Products Division of H. H. Robertson purchased land owned by the defunct Lexington Motor Car Co. in February 1960.
+Architectural Products Division of H. H. Robertson purchased land owned by the defunct Lexington Motor Car Company in February 1960.
 Robertson was a victim of hard times for the industry in the late 1980s and the Connersville plant was merged with operations in Pittsburgh, Pennsylvania, starting in 1986.